qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

    :align: center

 .. warning:: QuickOSM creates temporary layer when downloading the data.
-If you want to save them permanently, click on the |makepermanent| icon next to the layer and choose the options you prefer.
+If you want to save them permanently, click on the |indicatorMemory| icon next to the layer and choose the options you prefer.
 Alternatively you can open the :kbd:`Advanced` menu in QuickOSM and choose where to save the data in the :guilabel:`Directory` menu.